Lianjifu/Lianjifu/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+I'm Lianjifu

 - 🔭 I’m currently working on shanghai
 - 🌱 I’m currently learning Cybersecurity
+- 💬 About me websit www.lianjifu.cn
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ... -->